xremix/Responsive-Css-Gallery/README.md

 -[ ] Bootstrap Advanced

 ##Goal
-I strugled with most available Galleries out beacuse I wanted a really **lightweight**, **responsive**, **CSS-only** gallery that I can customize from it's styling.
+I strugled with most available Masorny Galleries I could find beacuse I wanted a **lightweight**, **responsive**, **CSS-only** gallery that I can customize from it's styling.
-The gallery should work on **comon browsers** and just **look high-value** without having any unnecessary animations or gaps between the images.
+The gallery should work on **comon browsers**, have a meaningful **order** as this could be important for some and just **look high-value** and **clean** without having any unnecessary animations or gaps between the images.
 I decided for showing the images in columns - rows would also be fine but that could make portrait images look small and nonrelevant.
 Also I took a look at other web galleries out and how they display the single images.
-My personal favorite was Flickr as it is exactly what I am searching for.
+My personal favorite yet is Flickr as it is exactly what I am searching for.

+Click [here](https://raw.githubusercontent.com/xremix/Responsive-Css-Gallery/master/Ascii%20Demonstration) to see an example what my goal is

 ##Results

 ###Basic HTML
-WIP
+`WIP`

 Pros
 - Browser support
+- Correct order
+- Small overhead

 Downs
 - Ugly as hell

 ###CSS3 Flexbox
-WIP
+`WIP`

 Pros
 - Correct order on Desktop

 Downs
+- Gaps everywhere
 - **Currently** no breakpoints - Always 3 fluid columns
-- Gaps everywhere
+- *Many Vendor prefixes*

 [Browser Support](http://caniuse.com/#search=flexbox)

 ###CSS3 Column
-WIP
+`WIP`

 Pros
 - Responsive
 - No Gaps